Timothy-Whitehead/Shoe-Manufacturer-Stock-Control/README.md

 ## Installation
-To run this program you will need to have python installed as well as an IDE, SVCode or Pycharm are reccomended.
+To run this program you will need to have python installed as well as an IDE, SVCode or PyCharm are reccomended.
 Then simply open the file and run it.

 ## Usage Guide